Fangjin98/Fangjin98.github.io/source/_posts/RobustVNFPlacement.md

 title: Robust VNF Placement and Request Routing in MEC
 date: 2021-8-1 17:07:02
 tags:
- - Paper
- - Finished
+ - finished
- - Edge Computing
+ - edge computing
 ---

 > This paper got the scores of 3 3 2 1 in INFOCOM22.